yii2tech/illuminate/README.md

 **Heads up!** This package provides tools and libraries helping project migration, however, do not expect it somehow magically do all the job for you.
-The package helps solving basic problems and supports the quick start for the process, but most toil will lay on your shoulders.
+The package helps solving basic problems and supports the quick start for the process, but most of the toil will lay on your shoulders.
 Be ready for it.

 Documentation is at [docs/README.md](https://github.com/yii2tech/illuminate/blob/master/docs/README.md).